GLIMS-RGI/rgitools/docs/dems.rst

 are provided "as is", i.e. without recommendation on which data source to use.
 Please help us to finalize this product! :ref:`dem-how-to-help` will tell you how.

+We will include this topography and hypsometry data in the next official RGI release.

 Data download